UK to curb protection for savers, blames EU rules

-LONDON British savers will have less of their money protected if a bank fails next year, the government said on Friday, blaming European Union rules which one senior lawmaker called "absurd".
+LONDON British savers will have less of their money protected if a bank fails next year, the government said on Friday, blaming European Union rules which one senior MP called "absurd".

 Relations between Britain and the EU are already tense.
 Prime Minister David Cameron, who is trying to reshape relations with the 27-member bloc before calling a referendum by the end of 2017 on whether to stay in, wants to ensure that Britain is not disadvantaged by not using the euro.

-The EU bars governments from offering more than 100,000 euros (70,619 pounds) of protection to savers if a lender collapses.
+The EU bars governments from offering more than 100,000 euros ($110,000) of protection to savers if a lender collapses.
 It requires countries that are not in the euro, such as Britain, to adjust local currency limits once every five years.

 Sterling has strengthened by around 20 percent since the last change, so the limit for depositor protection will fall by 10,000 pounds ($15,600) to 75,000 pounds from the start of 2016.